pantheon-systems/documentation/source/content/guides/decoupled-sites/01-introduction.md

 * A live preview of content from your CMS backend rendered in your frontend application.

-* A local development environment that supports communication between backend and frontend services.
+* A development environment that supports communication between backend and frontend services.